The man didn’t flinch, continuing to smile.

 There was a moment of silence.
 Then Felix threw back his head in a laugh.
 It made the hair on her arms stand up.

 “Did he, now?
 You do realize that Loki is the god of mischief and tricks, yes?”
-He leaned down so their noses were only inches apart.
+He leaned down until their noses were only inches apart.
 “Sweet Sunshine, you can’t believe in Loki.”

-If it meant getting Tracy out of trouble…
+She stuck her tongue out.
+If it meant getting Tracy out of trouble, she’d keep talking.

 “He said if you’re still alive by next month, then I can assume he was lying.”

-He smiled cheerfully and ruffled her loose hair.
+At that, he laughed and smiled cheerfully.
+Visibly relaxing as he ruffled her loose hair.
 Em scowled and stepped back.

 “I’m sorry, young master.”
 Tracy bowed and held the position.
 “I didn’t realize any of this was going on.”